Can a scissor lift be used on grass? The answer is yes, but strict conditions must be met.

 Truck-mounted aerial work platforms

-On some projects, switching equipment is more professional and safer than forcing the issue.
+In some projects, switching equipment is more professional and safer than forcing a scissor lift.

-Many accidents do not happen at height, but before the equipment has even fully entered working condition.
+Many accidents do not happen at height, but before the machine has even fully entered working condition.

-Therefore, before any scissor lift, aerial work platform, or personnel lift enters a lawn, it is recommended to perform a simple but effective on-site assessment.
+Therefore, before any scissor lift or other aerial work platform enters the grass, it is advisable to do a simple but effective on-site assessment.

 | Check item | What to focus on | Risk indicator |